wso2/carbon-kernel/pax-exam-container-carbon/README.md

  This method is used to set a systemproperty such as 'carbon home', 'server key', 'server name' and 'server version' while using the default (minimum) Pax Exam options required to start the server.

  All of the above will return a list of options (org.ops4j.pax.exam.Option) that you have returned as an array.
 Note that you need to use the method inside @Configuration method (org.ops4j.pax.exam.Configuration).

+ Example 1:

+	 import org.ops4j.pax.exam.Configuration;
+	import org.ops4j.pax.exam.Option;
+	import org.wso2.carbon.osgi.test.util.OSGiTestConfigurationUtils;
+	…….
+	@Configuration
+	public Option[] createConfiguration() {
+  	 List<Option> optionList = OSGiTestConfigurationUtils.getConfiguration();
+   	copyCarbonYAML();	//Custom method to change carbon.yml file return optionList.toArray(new Option[optionList.size()]);